christopherwk210/tmcp/README.md

 You can get the latest build on [itch.io](https://topherlicious.itch.io/tmcp).

+## How to use

+The program will live in your system tray as an icon, and the window can be shown any time by clicking that or by entering the default shortcut: `Ctrl + Alt + Space`.
+Once the window has popped up, you can enter your query and interact with the results.
+Pressing `Escape` will close the window.
+Type in `tmcp settings` to access the settings screen.

 ## Customizing

 TMCP supports custom plugins and themes!
 Check out the [wiki](https://github.com/christopherwk210/tmcp/wiki) to learn more.